Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

 ### Keeping track of assigned A/B test variations

-When requesting search results subject to an A/B test without supplying any A/B testing parameters, the search API applies a random A/B variation and includes it in the search result.
+When requesting search results subject to an A/B test without supplying any A/B testing parameters, the search API assigns a random A/B variation and includes it in the search result.
 It is vital to include the returned A/B variations in following search requests within the same session to ensure a consistent experience.
-Failing to do so results in the user being assigned a new A/B variation for equivalent search requests.
+Failing to do so results in the user being assigned a new A/B variation for equivalent search requests, potentially leading to the user seeing different results, corresponding to the different A/B variations, for the same search.

 The following graphic uses a fictional scenario to illustrate which A/B testing information needs to be stored, sent to search, and tracked.

 <figure><img src="../../../.gitbook/assets/search_ab_test_handling.png" alt="Diagram of which A/B variations to store and include in search requests."><figcaption></figcaption></figure>

-* In search 1, the session starts without any A/B tests, so no A/B testing information is included in the search request.
+* In *search 1*, the session starts without any A/B tests, so no A/B testing information is included in the search request.
   The request is affected by an A/B test, so the test ID and affected variation are returned.
   It must be tracked and stored.
-* In search 2, all known A/B assignments are included in the search request.
+* In *search 2*, all known A/B assignments are included in the search request.
   This request is affected by a different A/B test, so the response contains information about *this* A/B test.
   Now, both of these A/B test's information should be stored for future searches within the session, but only the A/B test(s) affecting the latest search request should be included in the corresponding tracking requests.
-* In search 3, all known A/B assignments (now two) are included in the search request.
+* In *search 3*, all known A/B assignments (now two) are included in the search request.
   The search isn't affected by any A/B tests, so the response doesn't contain any, and none should be tracked.
-* In search 4, the same known A/B tests are included in the search request.
+* In *search 4*, the same known A/B tests are included in the search request.
-  The request is affected by `Test 1`, and included the known assignment for `Test 1` in the request ensures that the assignment remains the same as before in the same session.
+  The request is affected by `Test 1`, and includes the known assignment for `Test 1` in the request, ensuring that the assignment remains the same as before in the same session.
-* The session ends after search 4.
+* The session ends after *search 4*.
-  Search 5 represents a search in a new session, which starts with fresh A/B variation assignments and fresh storage.
+  *Search 5* represents a search in a new session, which starts with fresh A/B variation assignments and fresh storage.

 ## Search API